RELEX acquires Ida to boost fresh and ultra-fresh optimization | Learn more

 Supply chain disruptions

-From extreme weather to geopolitical upheaval, the supply chain is no stranger to disruptions.
+From extreme weather to geopolitical upheaval, supply chain disruptions have become the norm.
 These events can rapidly deplete supply or delay fulfillment.

 Tori needs a planning solution that will allow her to adapt to changing market conditions, adjust forecasts quickly, and reposition inventory strategically.